Powell, Mnuchin to face Senate grilling on US coronavirus response | Malay Mail

 WASHINGTON, May 19 — The US government’s handling of its massive economic response to the coronavirus pandemic will come under scrutiny today as Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell testify before the Senate Banking Committee.

-Senators are expected to grill Mnuchin and Powell about actions still needed to keep the world’s largest economy afloat and about missteps in rolling out some US$3 trillion in aid so far.
-(See graphic showing how the money moved.)
+Senators are expected to grill Mnuchin and Powell about actions still needed to keep the world’s largest economy afloat and about missteps in rolling out some US$3 trillion (RM13.05 trillion) in aid so far.

 As more states reopen businesses, the government is closing in on the end of an eight-week program to funnel money to small businesses to avoid layoffs, prompting calls to extend the US$660 billion Paycheck Protection Program.
 President Donald Trump said yesterday that such an extension “should be easy.”

-Powell said in prepared remarks for the hearing released yesterday that the Coronavirus Aid, Relief and Economic Security (CARES) Act was “critical” to the US central bank’s ability to expand credit throughout the economy to offset the blow from the coronavirus.
+Powell said in prepared remarks for the hearing released on Monday that the Coronavirus Aid, Relief and Economic Security (CARES) Act was “critical” to the US central bank’s ability to expand credit throughout the economy to offset the blow from the coronavirus.

-In remarks broadcast on Sunday night, Powell said unemployment may hit 25 per cent before it begins to fall, with a contraction in gross domestic product of 20 per cent or more.
+In remarks broadcast on Sunday night, Powell said unemployment may hit 25% before it begins to fall, with a contraction in gross domestic product of 20 per cent or more.
 He added that positive “medical metrics” that can build consumer confidence would be critical.

-Mnuchin, in his own written testimony on Tuesday, said he also sees high unemployment during the second quarter, but that the overall situation is expected to improve as the US economy starts to reopen.
+Mnuchin, in his own written testimony today, said he also sees high unemployment during the second quarter, but that the overall situation is expected to improve as the US economy starts to reopen.

 “Working closely with governors, we are beginning to open the economy in a way that minimizes risks to workers and customers,” Mnuchin said.
 “We expect economic conditions to improve in the third and fourth quarters.”